Queen's University Faculty of Education

-The Faculty of Education at the Queen's University at Kingston in Canada was founded in 1907.
+The Queen's University Faculty of Education at Queen's University at Kingston in Canada was founded in 1907.
 Over 23,000 teachers and education professionals have graduated from the Faculty since 1907.
 The Faculty is located at Duncan McArthur Hall, an integrated educational complex that provides teaching and learning facilities, support services, and administrative offices under one roof on West Campus.

 History

 Duncan McArthur Hall, location of Queen's Faculty of Education.

 Queen's first Faculty of Education was founded in 1907, but it was closed in 1920 when the training of teachers in Ontario was centralized in Toronto.
-The present Faculty dates from 1965, when the province approved Duncan McArthur College, a Queen's-affiliated college temporarily located at 131 Union Street (now the site of Stauffer Library).
+The present Faculty dates from 1965, when the province approved the established of the McArthur College of Education, a Queen's-affiliated college temporarily located at 131 Union Street (now the site of Stauffer Library).

 Named after Duncan McArthur, the former head of Queen's History Department who became Ontario's Minister of Education, the College registered its first 40 students in the 1968-1969 academic year under the deanship of Queen's alumnus Vernon Ready.

 By 1971, the college was renamed the Faculty of Education to clarify its relationship to Queen's and moved to its present home in Duncan McArthur Hall on West Campus.